 What people are saying

-Feedback from people who have attended the Diversity & Inclusion / Team Building Program:
+Feedback from people who have attended the Diversity, Equity & Inclusion / Team Building Program:

 NEGRO LEAGUES BASEBALL MUSEUM BENEFIT PROGRAM

-"This is a must watch for anyone who is a baseball fan." - Donovan Mitchell, NY Mets, Director, Player Relations & Community Engagement
+"This is a must watch for anyone who is a baseball fan." - Donovan Mitchell, NY Mets, Director, Diversity & Inclusion

 "My wife and I LOVED your film.
 We were both teary-eyed and inspired throughout the entire 42-minute film."
 John G.

 "Thank you, all.
 It was such a great program and so very relevant!" - Jake Heath, Orrick, Partner,